 - Fully mounted index

-Loads a full copy of the snapshotted index’s shards onto node-local storage within the cluster.
+Fully caches the snapshotted index’s shards in the Elasticsearch cluster.
 ILM uses this option in the

 Search performance for a fully mounted index is normally comparable to a regular index, since there is minimal need to access the snapshot repository.
-While recovery is ongoing, search performance may be slower than with a regular index because a search may need some data that has not yet been retrieved into the local copy.
+While recovery is ongoing, search performance may be slower than with a regular index because a search may need some data that has not yet been retrieved into the local cache.
 If that happens, Elasticsearch will eagerly retrieve the data needed to complete the search in parallel with the ongoing recovery.
+On-disk data is preserved across restarts, such that the node does not need to re-download data that is already stored on the node after a restart.

 Indices managed by ILM are prefixed with